 Enrolment procedures and timings depend on the canton.
 As a rule, primary schools in Switzerland accept children aged six years old.
 The cantons specify a cut-off date each year and when a child has reached the specified age by that date – generally 31 July – the child can start primary school in that autumn, if they are considered ready for school.
-At the end of the winter before a child is due to start school, teachers meet with parents to see if the is child ready – in terms of their maturity and development – to start school.
-The final decision is made by the head teacher or education authority.
+At the end of the winter before a child is due to start school, teachers meet with parents to see if the child is ready – in terms of their maturity and development – to start school.
+The final decision is made by the headteacher or education authority.

 Timings and procedures for admission to secondary schools vary from canton to canton, so check with the canton’s education department.